Fire and rescue services

 Tick-borne encephalitis is present in some areas of Switzerland.
 Make sure you take precautions to prevent tick bites.

-The standard of medical facilities and care is similar to Australia.
+The standard of medical facilities and care is similar to that of Australia.

 Switzerland doesn't have a reciprocal health care arrangement with Australia.